GregValiant/GV-PostProcessors/prusa scripts/README.md

 -----------------------------------------------------------------------------
 **Add Layer Numbers:**
+2/14/2025  The layer numbering for PrusaSlicer.
+My test model is 50mm tall.
+When I slice at 0.2 layer height and 0.2 initial layer height and with "Generate Support Material" turned off, it is 250 layers.
+That's what I expect and what "Add Layer Numbers" comes up with.
+If I turn "Generate Support Material" on - it is 470 layers.
+The script will make the adjustment when supports are enabled or disabled.
-Goes through the gcode and looks for ";LAYER_CHANGE" and adds a line below that ";Layer:XX".
+The script will go through the gcode and look for ";LAYER_CHANGE" and add a line below that ";Layer:XX".
-The layer numbers will match the Prusa/Orca preview.  ";Layer:1" might be the first layer of the model, or might be the first layer of a raft with the model up higher.
+The layer numbers will (should) match the Prusa/Orca preview.  ";Layer:1" might be the first layer of the model, or might be the first layer of a raft with the model up higher.
-Any followup scripts that run will need this.
+Any followup scripts that run will likely require that 'Add Layer Numbers' runs first.
 It only needs to be run once.

 **Search and Replace**
 Requires "Add Layer Numbers" to run before it.